 The Dancing Rabbit Ecovillage is located in Missouri, it started back in 1997 when a group of friends bought some land for the purpose of living off the grid.
 Their main goal is to live as a self-reliant way of life as possible, they grow their own food and they generate their own power.
 They mostly use solar panels and wind turbines for generating power and they even make some profit by selling the excess power back to the grid.

-If you are new to off grid living and near to this ecovillage than I highly suggest you check them out, you can even stay for a couple of nights as they are allowing tourists and they even set up workshops for people who want to learn more about off grid living.
+If you are new to off grid living and near this ecovillage then I highly suggest you check them out, you can even stay for a couple of nights as they are allowing tourists and they even set up workshops for people who want to learn more about off grid living.

 2. Freedom Cove ( Canada )

-Freedom Cove is located on Vancouver Island, the off grid location is actually a small island which is home to a couple.
+Freedom Cove is located on Vancouver Island, the off grid location is actually a small island that is home to a couple.
 The small island has several buildings all built by them, they fish and also grow their own food, the freshwater comes from a nearby waterfall during the summer and during the winter they either harvest rainwater or they melt snow.
 This is probably one of the strangest off grid locations, both owners are artists and you can clearly see by the vivid colors of the buildings.
-If you want to know how is off grid living in British Columbia where Vancouver Island is, then check out my recent article Off grid living in British Columbia ( The Pacific Province ).
+If you want to know how off grid living is in British Columbia where Vancouver Island is, then check out my recent article Off grid living in British Columbia ( The Pacific Province ).

 3. Lord Howe Island ( Australia )

 Lord Howe Island is located in Australia, currently, the off grid population is around 350.
-Generally speaking living off the grid on an island is a bad idea, everything has to be transported by either boat or plane which makes everything a lot more expensive.
+Generally speaking, living off the grid on an island is a bad idea, everything has to be transported by either boat or plane which makes everything a lot more expensive.
 Although this is one of the most beautiful places in the world for off grid living.
 This community also allows tourists so you can check them out.

 4. Azuero Sunset Coast ( Panama )

 The Azuero Sunset Coast is located in Panama, during recent years more and more tourists started to visit this area, but around Morrillo there are several off grid communities.
-Some of these are gated communities which do not like visitors but some of them are open off grid communities that do allow tourists to stay for some time.
+Some of these are gated communities that do not like visitors but some of them are open off grid communities that do allow tourists to stay for some time.
 If you want to know how you can live off the grid on the coast then you can learn a lot from them.
 Although you should know that they are not self-sufficient, most of the homeowners are rich ex-pats and some of them just generate their own power and call it off grid living.

 The entire state of Alaska is ideal for off grid living, it is one of the wildest states in the US and there are a lot of people living off the grid here.
 Alaska has everything that you need for off grid living, although living off the grid here is a lot of hard work, and in some cases, it can be extremely dangerous.
 If you want more information about Alaska then check out my recent article Off grid living in Alaska ( The Last Frontier ).